KenjiNishi/java-capacitation/classNotes.md

 * Decorator: Uses wrappers to add new functionalities to the objects.
 Used as a Class that implements Wrapees interfaces.
 Acts as a MiddleMan between the super class and the outside of the class.
 In its functions there is usually a call to the "super()" version of itself.
 Think of those russian dolls.

-* DAO - Data Access Object: Not a Design Pattern, it's a Middleman between controllers and DB, APIs, etc...
+* DAO - Data Access Object: Not a Design Pattern but a Structural Pattern, it's a Middleman between controllers and DB, APIs, etc...
 The Controller should never instantiate a Model, the DAO is the one responsible for granting it access to the data.

-# Lecture 15 - Spring Review and Retrospective
+# Lecture 15 - Spring Reviews and Retrospectives

+# Lecture 16 - Relational Database PostgreSQL